-9. RELATED PARTIES
+10. RELATED PARTIES

 The Station is licensed to the District Board of Trustees of the College.
 All full-time, permanent employees of the Station are employees of the College and are eligible for participation in all employee benefit programs of the College.
+Related party receivable balances for salaries were \$123.901 as of June 30, 2022.

 In prior years, the Foundation has transferred funds to the Pensacola State College (PSC) Foundation for aggregation with other College donations for matching grant funds from the Florida Academic Improvement Trust Fund.
-There were no transfers made in 2021 or 2020 for this purpose.
+There were no transfers made in 2022 for this purpose.
 Unspent funds, including matching portions appropriated by the State of Florida, are available for future expenditure for equipment needs of the Station.
-Remaining balances from prior year's transfers available to the Station were approximately \$42,600 as of June 30, 2021 and 2020.
+Remaining balances from prior year's transfers available to the Station were approximately \$42,600 as of June 30, 2022.

-10. CONCENTRATIONS OF RISK
+11. CONCENTRATIONS OF RISK